connervieira/Assassin/CONFIGURATION.md

 - `alpr_alerts`
     - ALPR alerts are triggered by proximity to automated license plate reader cameras.
     - This setting has the following sub-values for configuration:
-        - `alert_range` is the alert distance in miles.
+        - `alert_range` is the alert distance, in miles.
-        - `database` is the file-path to ALPR database.
+        - `database` is the file-path to the ALPR database containing ALPR camera locations and information.
         - `angle_threshold` determines the maximum allowed difference between the current direction of movement, and the camera's angle before the alert is filtered out.
             - This setting can be used to eliminate alerts from cameras that aren't at an angle to see the license plate of the car.
+            - Values of 180 or higher will effectively disable this filter.
         - `direction_threshold` determines the maximum allowed bearing to the camera before the alert is filtered out.
             - This setting can be used to eliminate alerts from cameras that have already been passed, or cameras that on adjacent roads.
+            - Values of 180 or higher will effectively disable this filter.
 - `relay_alerts`
     - Relay alerts allow the user to connect custom relays via GPIO pins, and have Assassin alert to events from them.
     - The `enabled` configuration value enables and disables the entire relay alert system.